ChaosLabsInc/chaos-labs-utils/README.md

 **Q: I got error while running the payload test**

-**A:** This can happen because '_testBorrowrsHealth' is trying to fetch data from the node for multiple borrowers - please rerun the test.
+**A:**  First iteration can fail on latency to archive node to fetch all the balances for the test, rerunning will help.

 **Q: I got requier message "Health factor changed more than the set tolerance percentage." but payload didn't changed collateral parameters**